1. Blog

 If you’re flying from the United States, to the US, or on multi-leg international routes

-We offer additional services, including AirHelp+ flight protection for disruptions and lost luggage
+• Additional services such as AirHelp+ flight protection for disruptions and luggage issues

-Plus, American travelers frequently encounter mixed carriers, code-share flights, and complex itineraries — exactly the cases AirHelp specializes in.
+American travelers frequently encounter mixed carriers, code-share flights, and complex multi-leg itineraries.
+These are the kinds of cases where AirHelp's broad infrastructure is particularly useful.

 Our verdict